 The Fayette County Housing Authority’s Homeownership Program is designed to promote and support homeownership by a “first-time” homeowner.
 It allows an eligible family to purchase a home with voucher homeownership assistance, which supplements the family’s income to facilitate the transition from rental to homeownership.
 The initial availability of these assistance payments helps the family pay the cost of homeownership so that the family can finance the purchase of the home.

-The Housing Authority currently has two (2) Homeownership Vouchers available with a Waiting List of approximately 60 Section 8 Tenants.
-If you are interested in being placed on the Waiting List for the Homeownership Program, please call 724-434-2115.
+The Housing Authority currently has three (3) Homeownership Vouchers available with a Waiting List of approximately 60 Section 8 Tenants.
+If you are interested in being placed on the Waiting List for the Homeownership Program, please call 724-434-2102.

 HOUSING CHOICE VOUCHER PROGRAM LISTING

 The Fayette County Housing Authority will provide Available Units Listings for the purpose of general awareness only.
-The Listings are updated at the beginning of each month.
-Therefore, if a Listing is received in the middle of the month, it will not appear until the beginning of the following month.
+The Listings are updated frequently.
+Please check back often for updates.
 Also, some units on the Available Units Listings may have already been rented.
 If this information is given to the Housing Authority, we will correct any errors reported to our Office.
 Any Section 8 Voucher Holder is not obligated to rent a unit on the Available Units Listings.
-This information is given for knowledge of some of the units available throughout the County, and is for convenience purposes.
+This information is given for knowledge of some of the units available throughout the County, and is for convenience purposes only.

-Any landlord interested in adding your property to the Available Units Listings is encouraged to call the Section 8 Department of the Fayette County Housing Authority at 724-434-2135 or 724-434-2115, or by writing or visiting the Fayette County Housing Authority at 624 Pittsburgh Road, Uniontown, PA 15401.
-Also, a copy of the Owner’s Guide for the Fayette County Housing Authority’s Section 8 Program is available upon request.
+Any landlord interested in adding your property to the Available Units Listings is encouraged to call the Section 8 Department of the Fayette County Housing Authority at 724-434-2100 or by emailing email@example.com, or by writing or visiting the Fayette County Housing Authority at 624 Pittsburgh Road, Uniontown, PA 15401.
+Also, a copy of the Owner’s Guide for the Fayette County Housing Authority’s Section 8 Program is available on our home page.